accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.9/index.md

 ---
 title: In each web page, tags should not be used [for presentation purposes only].
-Is this rule respected?
+Has this rule been followed?
 ---